 28 Question Stems That Boost Critical Thinking

 Enjoy using these tools from TeachThought in your classrooms.
-In addition to these, you can also benefit from the GDCF's own critical thinking tools.
+In addition to these, you can also benefit from our own critical thinking tools.
 First, explore the question stems offered on the Critical Thinking Skills Cheatsheet.
 Before you know it you'll be ready for the full critical thinking experience with the Critical Thinking Teacher's Companion.
 Happy critical thinking!